cogentcore/core/README.md

 	+ do similar font name updating as done on Windows now

 * mac:
-	+ touchpad double-click -> right mouse button -- not obviously working?
 	+ impl setPos
-	+ win pos getting incremented by title.. so annoying
-	+ positioning not working for laptop display -- use non-dpi coords?

 * lifecycle not really being used, and closing last window doesn't kill app -- need to clarify that logic vis-a-vis main app window, main app menu / toolbar etc.

 ## General / Widgets

-* copy all the tableview DND copy / paste etc code to sliceview

 * drag should be stateful -- only drag current item -- logic is in there but not working properly

-* equivalent of AllFieldsN for AllMapElsN -- number of elemental map elements -- use for determining inline display.

 * use screenprefs